 C. Hazardous Substance Release Notification

-1. Any owner or operator of a facility who has knowledge of any release of a hazardous substance from a certified facility in a quantity equal to or exceeding the reportable quantity in any 24-hour period shall notify the Department by calling the STATE WATCH OFFICE, (800) 320-0519, as soon as possible, but not later than one working day of discovery of the release.
+1. Any owner or operator of a facility who has knowledge of any release of a hazardous substance from a Certified Facility in a quantity equal to or exceeding the reportable quantity in any 24-hour period shall notify the Department by calling the State Watch Office, (800) 320-0519, as soon as possible, but not later than one working day of discovery of the release.

-2. Any owner or operator of a facility who has knowledge of any release of a hazardous substance from a certified facility in a quantity equal to or exceeding the reportable quantity in any 24-hour period shall notify the public by submitting a Public Notice of Pollution, https://prodenv.dep.state.fl.us/DepPNP/user/pnpRequest, as soon as possible, but not later than 24 hours after discovery of the release.
+2. Any owner or operator of a facility who has knowledge of any release of a hazardous substance from a Certified Facility in a quantity equal to or exceeding the reportable quantity in any 24-hour period shall notify the public by submitting a Public Notice of Pollution, https://prodenv.dep.state.fl.us/DepPNP/user/pnpRequest, as soon as possible, but not later than 24 hours after discovery of the release.

 3. Releases of mixtures and solutions are subject to these notification requirements only where a component hazardous substance of the mixture or solution is released in a quantity equal to or greater than its reportable quantity.